pablomeijer/tabs4ukraine/my-chrome-extension/README.md

 ## Ad Sources

-The extension displays ads from legitimate humanitarian organizations supporting Palestine.
+The extension displays ads from legitimate humanitarian organizations supporting Ukraine.
 See `AD_SOURCES.md` for a comprehensive list of verified organizations and how to add new ad sources.

 ### Current Ad Features:
 - **Random Rotation**: Ads are randomly selected for each new tab